4sily/VisualStudioLinkerIssue/README.md

 (**UPDATE**: they don't have to be DLL's, what matters is using declspec(dllimport), [see](https://github.com/4sily/VisualStudioLinkerIssue/issues/4))

+**UPDATE 2**: Actually, 2 DLL's is enough to expose the same problem in Debug x64.
+See `LinkerIssue_VS2017_trimmed.sln`.
+This new minimalistic solution contains of 2 projects, 5 source files.
+For details, check [this StackOverflow answer](https://stackoverflow.com/a/45245389/5722863).

 These 3 projects form the following dependency graph:

 * **B_Utils** --> **A_SDK**